 LA's fire chief is at the center of a public spat with City Hall as wildfires rage

+Los Angeles fire chief at the center of public spat with City Hall as wildfires rage

 Kristin Crowley was elevated to Los Angeles fire chief in 2022 at a time of department turmoil